openstax/corgi/bakery/README.md

 ## Bakery Concourse Pipeline Generator

 ### Setup
-- Install NodeJS and `yarn` on your machine.
+- Install NodeJS + npm on your machine

-This project uses Yarn PnP.
+- `npm install`

 ### Usage
 `build` is an executable that provides a small cli to build your concourse pipeline/task files.
 This is the help message returned by calling it with `./build --help`: